russellochoa/productivity-dashboard/README.md

 2. Start the server: `npm start`
 3. Access the app at `http://localhost:3000`

 The client can forward requests through `/api/proxy?url=...` for generic third-party APIs. `/api/news` is available for NewsAPI calls.
-Weather requests bypass the proxy and use `WEATHER_URL` directly.
+Weather requests now fetch directly from `WEATHER_URL` without using the proxy.